List of Hubs

 Contact: Nick Reich

-Flu Metrocast Hub
+Flu MetroCast Hub

 The Flu MetroCast Hub is a modeling hub with the goal of collecting city- and county-level forecasts of influenza activity.
 The hub is led by the epiENGAGE team from UT-Austin and UMass-Amherst, as a part of the CDC Insight Net program.